juliushaertl/phpdoc-to-rst/docs/api/JuliusHaertl/PHPDocToRst/Builder/NamespaceIndexBuilder.rst

 	.. rst-class:: phpdoc-description

-	| This class will build an index for each namespace.
+		| This class will build an index for each namespace\.

 		| It contains a toc for child namespaces, classes, traits, interfaces and functions

 	:Parent:
 		:php:class:`JuliusHaertl\\PHPDocToRst\\Builder\\PhpDomainBuilder`